GeoParquet vs Shapefile Performance: Root-Cause Analysis & Optimization

 Coordinate Reference Systems & Metadata Integrity

 Shapefiles delegate CRS definition to an external .prj file, which is frequently missing, malformed, or mismatched during ETL handoffs.
-This causes silent CRS Drift Troubleshooting scenarios where spatial joins produce topologically invalid results due to implicit datum shifts.
+This causes silent coordinate misalignment scenarios where spatial joins produce topologically invalid results due to implicit datum shifts.
 GeoParquet enforces strict OGC CRS metadata in the Parquet schema (geo extension key), embedding WKT or EPSG codes directly alongside the geometry column.
 DuckDB’s CRS Mapping & Transformations pipeline reads this metadata at query planning time, enabling automatic on-the-fly reprojection without intermediate file staging.
-Adherence to the OGC GeoParquet Specification v1.0.0 guarantees schema-level validation during write operations.
+Adherence to the OGC GeoParquet Specification v1.1.0 guarantees schema-level validation during write operations.

 Spatial Indexing Internals & Query Execution